derektempleton/sitenotes/pandas.md

 ```
 ## Pivot Tables
 Reset the index after to get single header column.
+Be careful with NaNs.
+There is no "Blanks" like in Excel pivot tables, NaN rows will not be included.
 ```python
 df = df.pivot_table(index = 'a',
     columns = 'b',